Kimserey/BlogArchive/20160207_Method_chaining_for_bootstrap_components_with_websharper.md

                   ... other tabs ...
                 ])
 ```
-This code is longer the previous one but this is much more understandable as we know exactly what we are creating.
+This code is longer than before but this is much more understandable as we know exactly what we are creating.
-Also, every time you hit “.” (at least on VS) you will get an autocompletion which is helpful to discover all the available configurations.
+Also, every time you hit `.` (at least on VS), you will get an autocompletion which is helpful to discover all the available configurations.
 Most importantly, when you want to just create default Nav tabs (with tabs horizontal, non justified) you just need to write:

 ```